Historic Old Dixie Highway: Florida Road Trip Series

 Living just south of the Ocala National Forest, we are surrounded by scenic back roads.
-But, Florida is filled with rural roads winding through rolling hills, yes rolling hills in Florida, forests, prairies, and farm land everywhere.
+But, Florida is filled with rural roads winding through rolling hills?
+Yes rolling hills in Florida, plus forests, prairies, and farm land everywhere.
 Some of the best hidden gems can be found along these Florida back roads, so we are excited to start this series to inspire others to take a Florida road trip.
 First up, Eustis to Historic Old Dixie Highway, then over to Palatka, and home through the Ocala National Forest.

 Florida Road Trip: What is the Historic Old Dixie Highway?

 I’m sure some of you may be wondering what the Historic Old Dixie Highway is, and why it’s of any significance.
 First, the Dixie Highway was planned out in December 1914 to connect the Midwest with the South, from Chicago to Miami.
 If you’ve ever taken a road trip in the Midwest, you may still see signs for portions of the Old Dixie Highway.

 The project was overseen by the Dixie Highway Association and funded by a group of individuals, businesses, local governments, and states.
 By the mid-1920s, the project was largely completed with a network of roads interconnected across 10 states with more than 5,000 miles of paved, bricked road.
 But, by 1927, Dixie Highway became part of the US Route System, and was therefore, mostly abandoned.
 But, a portion of it still remains in remote Florida, and is listed on the National Register of Historic Places.
 You may also see it called Old Brick Road on a map.

 Where is the Historic Old Dixie Highway in Florida?

 Old Dixie Highway is in Flagler County, just outside of Bunnell and Espanola.
 It runs north and south, along with US 1 and I-95, to the west of these highways.